bluefoxr/Personal_Website/content/project/WEF/index.md

 The WEF (Water-Energy-Food) framework consists of a series of indicators used since 2011 to assess availability and access to resources, and their sustainable development at a global level.

-I was contracted to do the main model calculation of the [WEF Nexus Index](https://www.wefnexusindex.org/), including global sensitivity analysis and expert consultation.
+I was contracted to do the main model calculation of the [WEF Nexus Index](https://www.wefnexusindex.org/), including global sensitivity analysis and providing expert advice.